Saad-Alaref/excel-openai-processor/README.md

 ## Logging

-Logs are saved in `app.log`.
+Logs are saved in `log_file.log`.
 You can monitor the progress of the script, including API calls and row processing details.

 ## Customization

 This tool is designed to be flexible and purpose-agnostic, allowing you to adapt it to various domains.
-Whether you're working with business data, scientific information, or other fields, you can customize the prompts, column mappings, and retry logic to suit your use case.
+Whether you're working with business data, scientific information, or other fields, you can customize the prompts and column mappings to suit your use case.

 ## License